kruus/gen-dnn/doc/cpp_vs_c.md

   - The C++ API exposes just a little bit of the useful stuff in `src/common`.
     Think about whether some C++ helper classes might be useful to expose.

-##### Current Intel work:
+### Current Intel work (out of date?)

 - Windows support (SX mods accomplished most of the warning reduction)
 - JIT algorithms for integer data types
 - Optimizing JIT algs for different CPUs (AVX2, AVX512, ...)
-- Tweaking #pragma omp settings
+- Tweaking \#pragma omp settings
 - providing inlinable C++ impls for simple_reorder, as slow data reorderings get discovered.
   - (most generic reordering kernel has an unavoidable function call in the inner loop of the kernel for "offset of" calculation)

 ----------